Ultrad00d/MnA_Extra_Cantrips/reports/week4/README.md

 Our [roadmap](/docs/roadmap.md) with plans for the current and the future sprint.

 During this sprint we have decided to put a stronger emphasis on quality, automation, customer feedback, and evidence.
-We plan to implement about 3 new cantrips ([US-001: Force Consume](https://github.com/Ultrad00d/MnA_Extra_Cantrips/issues/20), [US-002: Empower](https://github.com/Ultrad00d/MnA_Extra_Cantrips/issues/21), [US-005: Spectral Donkey](https://github.com/Ultrad00d/MnA_Extra_Cantrips/issues/24)), improve on an existing cantrip ([US-006: Spectral Boat](https://github.com/Ultrad00d/MnA_Extra_Cantrips/issues/25)), and make the process of learning our cantrips more interesting for the players ([US-009: Learning Forgotten cantrips](https://github.com/Ultrad00d/MnA_Extra_Cantrips/issues/42)) during this sprint.
+We plan to implement about 3 new cantrips ([US-001: Force Consume](https://github.com/Ultrad00d/MnA_Extra_Cantrips/issues/20), [US-002: Empower](https://github.com/Ultrad00d/MnA_Extra_Cantrips/issues/21), [US-005: Spectral Donkey](https://github.com/Ultrad00d/MnA_Extra_Cantrips/issues/24)) and improve on an existing cantrip ([US-006: Spectral Boat](https://github.com/Ultrad00d/MnA_Extra_Cantrips/issues/25)) during this sprint.
 This sprint is going to last from Monday, June 22nd, 2026 to Sunday, June 28th, 2026.

 [Sprint Backlog](https://github.com/Ultrad00d/MnA_Extra_Cantrips/issues?q=is%3Aissue%20milestone%3ASprint-Week4)